 Rivets, with balls on both ends are a pain!
 Having an oxy/gas setup (like the Smith Little Torch) is imperative.
 You need a tiny, tight, fast, hot flame – AND you also have to not melt anything next to it!
 When I ball wire (on one side), I apply the heat to a place about 5 – 10 mms above the end.
 This seems to work the fastest and the best.
 For the second ball, If you can direct the torch tip above the end, you may have more success.
 But, you usually don’t have that much room.
 So, a hot torch is necessary.

 I have found that it can be difficult to create two, exactly matched balls.

 Practice determining how much metal should be left, on the second end, to create a similar ball shape.
 I’d write down my measurements including gauge, length and metal type, for future use.

-I like to use fine silver or Argentium wire, when balling up wire, as the balls are smoother and don’t have weird gaps like sterling, bronze, brass or copper can get.
+I missed brass!
+Here’s an image of it: I like to use fine silver or Argentium wire, when balling up wire, as the balls are smoother and don’t have weird gaps like sterling, bronze, brass or copper can get.
 I just ran a test on 5 metals and fine silver had the smoothest surface, after balling it up.

 To avoid melting nearby objects, you can try laying/clipping a cross-lock on the part you don’t want to melt.
 The cross-locks act as a heat sink, pulling heat away from the metal.
 But, remember that cross-locks can crush silver – if the silver gets too hot.